Skip to content

 ComposedDistributions is the generic composition layer, split out from CensoredDistributions.jl.
 It composes any Distributions.jl UnivariateDistribution and adds no censoring of its own.
 If you need primary-event censoring, interval censoring, or truncation of the observation process, use CensoredDistributions.jl, which builds its censored leaves on top of this composition algebra.
 Right-truncation of a plain leaf is still available through truncated() from Distributions.jl, since any leaf is an ordinary distribution.

-Why does rand of a Resolve or Compete return a single number?
+What does rand of a Resolve or Compete node return?

 julia